kantega/htmx-workshop/README.md

 Spring MVC:```response.setHeader("HX-Trigger", "cart-updated");```
 .NET: ```Response.Headers.Add("HX-trigger", "cart-updated");```

 Implement HTMX Event Listener: In the shopping cart component in the index file, add an HTMX event listener (hx-trigger) to listen for the custom event defined in the server response header, so that it fetches the updated shopping cart from `/webshop/cart`.

 **Test that it works**

-You would have to restart the application to apply the changes made to the endpoint.
+Restart the application to apply the changes made to the endpoint.
-Try adding a product to the cart, the cart should be updated without having to do a manual page reload.
+Try adding a product to the cart.
+The cart should be updated without having to do a manual page reload.
+Check the network pane in your browser to see the requests being made to the backend.

 **Resources**